Amaryllis - Christmas Bulbs

 Droughts, Droughts, Droughts!

 It's all about under-watering with Amaryllis.
-If we told you that they could bloom even without roots or soil, it speaks for itself about how little this species can thrive off.
+If THE HOUSEPLANT DOCTOR™ told you that they could bloom even without roots or soil, it speaks for itself about how little this species can thrive off.
 Only rehydrate the soil once the majority has fully dried out; never promote soggy soil or water-logging as both will quickly lead to an unhappy plant.
 The bulb will enter its dormancy shortly after flowering, so this is a perfect time to neglect it for a while.
 Allow all of the soil to become dry for two weeks in between irrigations, slowly increasing the frequency from late summer onwards to encourage a bloom.

 Potbound Roots